Young Leaders grant program closed for Fall 2023

 Deadlines: Third Tuesday in March & September (note the program is closed Fall 2022).
 Funding decisions are generally made by the end of May and early December, and funding is received after grant agreement paperwork is signed.

 Grant size: up to $6,000

-Direct questions to: Diana Fontaine at [email protected] if you cannot find the answers to your questions on this page.
+Direct questions to: Sarah Huang at firstname.lastname@example.org if you cannot find the answers to your questions on this page.

 The Young Leader grant program is focused on community-based, local initiatives.
-For the Grassroot Fund that means that:
+For the Grassroots Fund that means that:

-- The group is volunteer-driven or has no more than 2 full-time paid staff.
+- groups that are volunteer-driven or have no more than 2 full-time paid staff (80 hrs/week)